livepower0815/my-resume/RESUME-EN.md

 * Linkedin: https://www.linkedin.com/in/kerry-chen-39558617b/

 ## About me
+『 Stay hungry.
+Stay foolish. 』

-『 Nothing is difficult in the world, as long as you are willing to climb with your passion and interest. 』 ＊ 3Y Experience on WEB Front-end Development
+＊ 3Y Experience on WEB Front-end Development
-＊ Planning Background Management Interface
+＊ Planning Backstage Interface
 ＊ Integration of Front-end Instant Messaging Applications ＊ Good at Cross-team cooperation and Communication

 Hi
 My name is Kerry Chen, I have 3 years experiences of Front-end development.
-(Vue: 3y, React:2m).
-I have developed for many large projects such as Customer Relation Management Web, Lottery Platform Web and Instant Message Web.
-In the past year, I have been able to lead the large project development, manage the front-end team, and coordinate cross-departmental cooperation policies through with good communication skills.
-Besides, I usually explored current hot skill and brought those technology into different project and promoted the development volume.
+(Vue: 3y, React: 2m).
+I have developed for many large projects such as CRM App, Lottery Platform and IM App.

+In the past year, I have been able to lead the large project development, manage the front-end team, and coordinate cross-departmental cooperation policies through my communication skill.
+Besides, I usually explored current popular skills and brought those technology into different project and improve the development energy.
-I am a person who is good at communication and also a father with a happy family.
-This identity allows me to gain more sense of responsibility and ability to resist pressure.

 I liked to learn new things and researched different technology and combined them to use.
 I always read book, take online course and join online lecture after working.
-In the process of learning, creating and advancing, I saw others smile at my project, this sense of accomplishment made me feel that life was extremely rich.

 ## Skill